ihormyroniuk/ihormyroniuk.github.io/iOSApplicationEntryPoint.md

 Create approach to implement an generalized entry point for iOS application.

-### By default (Xcode)

-By default [Xcode](https://developer.apple.com/xcode/) generates file `AppDelegate.swift`, which contains class `AppDelegate` inherited by [`UIResponder`](https://developer.apple.com/documentation/uikit/uiresponder), implemented protocol [`UIApplicationDelegate`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate) and marked by attribute [`@UIApplicationMain`](https://docs.swift.org/swift-book/ReferenceManual/Attributes.html).
+### In General

+iOS application is a [Swift](https://swift.org/) application.
+It means it has same entry point - [`main.swift`](https://developer.apple.com/swift/blog/?id=7) file.
+Then control is transfered to (`UIKit`)[https://developer.apple.com/documentation/uikit] framework.
+In particular, to function [`UIApplicationMain`](https://developer.apple.com/documentation/uikit/1622933-uiapplicationmain), which sets up the main event loop, including the application’s run loop, and begins processing events.
+Also it instantiates the application object [`UIApplication.shared`](https://developer.apple.com/documentation/uikit/uiapplication/1622975-shared) from the principal class and instantiates the delegate [`UIApplicationDelegate`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate) (if any) from the given class and sets the delegate for the application.

-In result of this there are two global objects at runtime: [`UIApplication.shared`](https://developer.apple.com/documentation/uikit/uiapplication/1622975-shared) and [`UIApplication.shared.delegate`](https://developer.apple.com/documentation/uikit/uiapplication/1622936-delegate). [`UIApplication.shared`](https://developer.apple.com/documentation/uikit/uiapplication/1622975-shared) is type of [`UIApplication`](https://developer.apple.com/documentation/uikit/uiapplication) and [`UIApplication.shared.delegate`](https://developer.apple.com/documentation/uikit/uiapplication/1622936-delegate) is type of `AppDelegate`.
+In result there are two global objects at runtime: [`UIApplication.shared`](https://developer.apple.com/documentation/uikit/uiapplication/1622975-shared) and [`UIApplication.shared.delegate`](https://developer.apple.com/documentation/uikit/uiapplication/1622936-delegate). [`UIApplication.shared`](https://developer.apple.com/documentation/uikit/uiapplication/1622975-shared) is type of [`UIApplication`](https://developer.apple.com/documentation/uikit/uiapplication) and [`UIApplication.shared.delegate`](https://developer.apple.com/documentation/uikit/uiapplication/1622936-delegate) is type of `AppDelegate`.
 It is proposed to consider class `AppDelegate` as entry point for application.

+### Xcode By Default

+By default [Xcode](https://developer.apple.com/xcode/) generates file `AppDelegate.swift`, which contains class `AppDelegate` inherited by [`UIResponder`](https://developer.apple.com/documentation/uikit/uiresponder), implemented protocol [`UIApplicationDelegate`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate) and marked by attribute [`@UIApplicationMain`](https://docs.swift.org/swift-book/ReferenceManual/Attributes.html), applying this attribute to a class to indicate that it’s the application delegate [`UIApplication.shared.delegate`](https://developer.apple.com/documentation/uikit/uiapplication/1622936-delegate).
+Using this attribute is equivalent to calling the NSApplicationMain(_:_:) function.

 ### Proposition